 The human body is designed to move and in fact, your body needs to move in order to retain its functionality.
 Moving gives your body more energy, improves mood, regulates sleep patterns, improves digestion, improves attention and concentration, and improves overall general health.

 Get your child involved in 60 minutes of movement each day (the time can be split up into smaller increments) in activities that get your child’s breathing rate and heart rate increased.
 Try fun things like running, swimming, biking riding, jumping in a bouncy house, doing monkey bars, playing sports, etc. It doesn’t have to be a big ask to do these activities.
 In fact, you don’t even necessarily need to leave the house – if you are lucky enough to have a spacious backyard, running and sports games are easy to practice in the comfort of your own home.
 You could even buy a bouncy house from https://www.outdoorplaystore.com/ for hours of fun and good exercise.
 I’m sure you’d be popular with the neighbors kids too!
-These activities yield very beneficial results like increasing oxygen in the blood, improving blood flow and circulation, eliminating toxins in the body with sweat and digestion, and releasing endorphins that regulate sleep and improve mood
+These activities yield very beneficial results like increasing oxygen in the blood, improving blood flow and circulation, eliminating toxins in the body with sweat and digestion, and releasing endorphins that regulate sleep and improve mood.

 Healthy Habits of Happy Kids #2- Eat real, healthy, unprocessed foods